 Inspired from the story that the data tells, this paper investigates the effect of women participation and empowerment on the probability of exports for firms (extensive margin of trade) and the export volume of firms (intensive margin of trade) in the MENA region.
 In spite of the investment in female education, female economic participation is low due to interrelated socioeconomic, cultural, individual, structural and institutional factors.
 In most MENA countries, women work and entrepreneurship cluster in a narrow number of sectors considered to be culturally appropriate.
 Women entrepreneurs are fewer than male entrepreneurs, and tend to be operating younger businesses, usually in consumer-related industries or personal services (ITC, 2015).
 To our knowledge, this paper is a first attempt to tackle the issue of women's contribution to trade in general, and to exports in particular.
 Since women participate in trade as employees or entrepreneurs of exporting firms, we have recourse to firm level data and get inspired from the seminal work of Melitz (2003) and its extensions.
 Melitz highlights the importance of firm heterogeneity in terms of productivity and a fixed cost of entering export markets in determining the number and the type of firms that become exporters as well as the gains from trade.
 Extensions of the Melitz's (2003) model explicitly account for the decision to export - the extensive margin of trade (Chaney, 2008; Helpman et al., 2008; Melitz and Ottaviano, 2008).
 We use the World Bank's Enterprise Surveys Database that gathers information on private firms operating in 18 manufacturing and services sectors for 8 MENA countries (Egypt, Israel, Jordan, Lebanon, Morocco, Tunisia, West Bank and Gaza, Yemen) in 2013.
 Our control variables include a vector of plant-characteristics that may impact exports, such as labor productivity, the age and the size of the firm, government ownership, foreign ownership and the presence of a foreign certification, as well as dummies to control for country, location and sector characteristics.
-Since export volume is only observed for exporters, we run a Heckman selection model where the selection variable is labor productivity that is seen as a fixed export entry cost.
+We tackle the endogeneity problem of labor productivity raised in the literature by using a set of instruments that are exogenous to trade.
+Moreover, since export volume is only observed for exporters, we run a Heckman selection model where the selection variable is labor productivity that is seen as a fixed export entry cost.
 The explanatory variable of our interest is the gender variable that is tackled in different dimensions: the number of female full-time workers in the firm, and whether the firm is owned or managed by a female or not.
 Then, to capture the concept of empowerment through entrepreneurship, we distinguish between female ownership and female management.
-We then investigate whether female participation and empowerment in international trade is affected by firm size by running the regressions for 2 categories of firm size: small and medium enterprises, and large firms.
-In another step, we run the regressions by service and manufacturing sectors to see what sectors are affected by female labor participation.
-Finally, we account for the different types of barriers faced by female boss.
-The barrier variable reflects different types of financial constraints faced by the firm as well as other regulatory barriers such as the number of days to import and whether the firm has a website.
+We then investigate whether the impact of female participation and empowerment on international trade differs according to firm size.
+In another step, we run the regressions by service and manufacturing sectors to investigate what sectors are affected by female labor participation.
+Finally, we account for the different types of barriers faced by female owners/managers.
+We add a barrier variable to the regression and interact it with female boss.
+The barrier variable reflects different types of financial and regulatory constraints faced by the firm.